Boundary conditions dependence of the phase transition in the quantum Newman-Moore model: Cellular Automata and ground states of the classical TPM

 Figure \ref{fig:Rules}(a,b) shows the patterns generated for Rules 60 and 90 starting from an initial single seed.
 Note that these depend on the boundary conditions (for a generic analysis on cellular automata with periodic boundaries, see Ref.~\cite{1988_Jen_cylindrical}).
 For example, Fig.~\ref{fig:Rules}(b) shows Rule 90 for $L = 64$ and periodic boundaries: the timestep after the last one shown will take the CA to the trivial, empty configuration; in contrast for a length $L = 63$ the Sierpinski fractal \cite{1915_Sierpinski} will continue.
-Similarly, time evolution will bring in one timestep the pattern of Fig.~\ref{fig:Rules}(a) to the trivial one for periodic boundaries with $L = 32$, but the fractal shape would continue to be reproduced for open boundaries.
-Focusing on Rules 60 and 90 for concreteness, CA evolution can be written as polynomials (or generating functions, see Ref.~\cite{1984_Wolfram}), as
+Similarly, time evolution will bring in one timestep the pattern of Fig.~\ref{fig:Rules}(a) to the trivial one for PBC and $L = 32$, but the fractal shape would continue for open boundary conditions (OBC).

+Focusing for concreteness on Rules 60 and 90, the CA evolution can be written as a polynomial (or generating function, see Ref.~\cite{1984_Wolfram}).
+More concretely, any row of the lattice of length $N$ can be expressed as a characteristic polynomial,